eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 expr(ctx, Op.Root); // Expected syntax for parsing an expression.
 ```

-This parser respects precedence but makes all operators right-associative.
+This parser respects precedence and associativity.

 ## Adding Operators